Best Hikes in Norway: Why Hiking in Lysefjord Rocks?

 Preiketolen, mission possible

-It’s a hike of a medium difficulty, which makes it suitable for even a family visit!
-But this doesn’t mean Preikestolen doesn’t have any hiking risk!
-It is the major site of mountain aid interventions, as with such a high number of hikers someone does need to get injured!
-Besides several suicides that happened on this spot, serious accidents or death cases are not registered.
+But this doesn’t mean Preikestolen doesn’t have any hiking risk.
+It is the major site of mountain aid interventions as, with such a high number of hikers, someone does need to get injured.

 Out of the three hikes in this selection, this one has the trail with the best signposting.
 If you follow the trek, you can hardly get lost!

-But what you will undoubtedly get is some breathtaking scenery to enjoy!
-Pine forests, waterfalls and lakes add another dimension to the beauty of the climb.
-It is hard not to fall in love with Norwegian nature!
+But what you will undoubtedly get is some breathtaking scenery to enjoy.
+Pine forests, waterfalls, and lakes add another dimension to the beauty of the climb.
+It is hard not to fall in love with Norwegian nature.

-As a filming site for the “Mission Impossible” and various stunts that raise the daredevil bar, this masterpiece of Mother Nature’s work has been doomed to become as popular as it is, one of the best hikes in Norway.
+As a filming site for “Mission Impossible” and various stunts that raise the daredevil bar, this masterpiece of Mother Nature’s work has been doomed to become as popular as it is, one of the best hikes in Norway.

 2. Kjerag hike

-The abyss below is staggering – almost one kilometer to the sea level!
 But this is Mount Kjerag’s lucky rock – nobody fell yet!
-And the truth is it looks much more daring from the front side!
-The access around the small ledge in the back is challenging, but one can assist oneself with a rope!
-Some courage is still demanded!
-It’s not rare that hikers chicken out at the last moment!
+And the truth is it looks much more daring from the front side.
+The access around the small ledge in the back is challenging, but one can assist oneself with a rope.

-This area has no trees, so don’t expect any shade from the sun, except if you strategically hide behind some freestanding grand boulder on the way.
 However, there are two green valleys on the hiking trail, which provide a great picnic spot.
-They are also the favorite grazing ground for the sheep, so your Kjerag postcard will have all the essential elements!
+They are also the favorite grazing ground for the sheep, so your Kjerag postcard will have all the essential elements.

 3. Kalleliklumpen hike